exsig/nodus/doc/notes.md

   - any number of inputs / generators (although some collision maintenance might be necessary)
   - possibly determine how many records to hold / what kind of queries available - esp. if transient

+  - possibly define the actor/process/server to launch to populate values if they are/will-be needed, which automatically happens if there isn't one running already.

 ### misc